ClickHouse/clickhouse-docs/docs/en/guides/developer/time-series-filling-gaps.md

 └─────────────────────────┴───────┘
 ```

-The result set only includes the buckets where an image was created, but for time-series analysis, we might want to return each 100 ms bucket, even if it doesn't have any entries.
+The result set only includes the buckets where an image was created, but for time-series analysis, we might want to return each 100ms bucket, even if it doesn't have any entries.

 ## WITH FILL